FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

 This file is constructed according to NOMAD's [General Workflow Schema](../../explanation/workflows.md#the-built-in-abstract-workflow-schema).
 The `workflow2` section of the archive has 3 possible subsections: `inputs`, `outputs`, and `tasks`:

-**`inputs`**: reference the section containing inputs of the whole workflow.
-In this case this is the section `run[0].system[-1]` parsed from the mainfile with path `dft.xml`.
-Note that in general, the path to the mainfile from the upload root should be included: `<path to mainfile from upload root>/dft.xml`.
+**`inputs`**: a list of references to the global inputs of the workflow, with name and section attributes.
+The section corresponds to a path for linking to the relevant archive section.
+In this case, the relative section path is `run[0].system[-1]`, linked to the entry defined by the mainfile `dft.xml`.
+The prefix is discussed under `Further considerations` directly below.

-**`outputs`**: reference the section containing outputs of the whole workflow.
-In this case this is the section `run[0].calculation[-1]` parsed from the mainfile with path `dft.xml`.
+**`outputs`**: identical to the inputs list, representing the global outputs of the workflow, with the relative section path `run[0].calculation[-1]` in this case.

-**`tasks`**: reference the section containing tasks of each step in the workflow.
+**`tasks`**: a list of references to the tasks/steps of the workflow.
 These must also contain `inputs` and `outputs` properly referencing the corresponding sections; this will then _link_ inputs/outputs/tasks in the NOMAD Archive.
 In this case this is a `TaskReference` to the section `workflow2` parsed from the mainfile with path `dft.xml`. `TaskReference` is described below in TODO -- Add link to below

 Further considerations:

+Note that in general, the path to the mainfile from the upload root should be included: `<path to mainfile from upload root>/dft.xml`.

 1. **`task`** and **`section`** reference particular sections of are the archive, with the following path construction:
   (a) The root path of the upload can be referenced with `../upload/archive/mainfile/`.
 This assumes that the references entries are contained in the same upload as the workflow YAML.
 For entries stored in different uploads, see [Referencing Tasks in Different Uploads](#referencing-tasks-in-different-uploads).